Thofa90/Unicorn_Ecommerce_Sales_Performance_Analysis/README.md

 		•📦 Number of distinct orders

 This Google Sheets dashboard makes it easy for non-technical users to interactively explore profitability trends and identify problem areas in real-time.

+**📑 2.
+Additional Google Sheets Analysis**

+Link for Google Sheet: [Click here](https://docs.google.com/spreadsheets/d/1AaaG0Gh6HVU84gtUj-r0LKzDfWaEyqkdm7i7oYX6TM8/edit?gid=1131846199#gid=1131846199)

+I also performed hands-on business analysis directly in Google Sheets, answering operational and strategic questions using formulas, pivot tables, and conditional formatting.

+Key Analyses Performed:

+	•	📍 Identified the city with the highest sales and the state with the most profit.
+	•	💸 Calculated the average discount across all orders and analyzed shipping costs by order.
+	•	👥 Found the most popular product in the Consumer segment and the top customer by number of purchases.
+	•	📦 Measured total profit for Office Supplies and the number of orders shipped via Standard Class.
+	•	📊 Regional insights: identified which region had the highest June sales.
+	•	🧮 Created price per unit (before discount) to find the most expensive product.
+	•	🔄 Built pivot tables for manufacturer + category sales (e.g., second highest sales manufacturer in Technology).
+	•	🏷️ Classified orders into High / Low / Loss using IFS + conditional formatting.
+	•	⏳ Calculated order-to-shipping days per order with a color-scale visualization.
+	•	🔽 Added interactive dropdowns (category & product) to dynamically return price per unit.

+Outcome:

+This sheet-based analysis provided quick operational insights — from identifying loss-making orders and over-discounted products to tracking profitable customers and regions.
+It also enabled real-time interactive reporting for decision-making without requiring advanced tools.